r-lib/textshaping/cran-comments.md

-This release addresses a sanitizer error in packages linking to textshaping
+This is a patch release fixing a couple of bugs related to font fallback

 ## Test environments